 - Narukawa Art Museum.
 More than 4,000 nihonga (Japanese painting) works from the 20th century can be admired here.
 Perched on a hill, the museum offers, on a clear day, a breathtaking view of Mount Fuji.
-It is a short 3 minute walk from the Motohakone-ko landing stage.
+It is a short 3-minute walk from the Motohakone-ko landing stage.

-Outside the circuit, but accessible by bus:
+Away from the area, but accessible by bus:

 - The Okada Art Museum, which includes a large collection of Japanese, Chinese and Korean art dating from the 8th century BC to the present day.
-In addition to the masterpieces on display, the museum has a garden of more than 15,000 square metres, including a traditional house that has been converted into a tea house.
+In addition to the masterpieces on display, the museum has a garden of more than 15,000 square meters, including a traditional house that has been converted into a tea house.
 Take the Izu Hakone or Hakone Tozan bus to the Kowakien stop, a 2-minute walk from the museum.